panglesd/slipshow/docs/attributes-ref.rst

 Attributes are metadata that you can add to an existing element.
 They will always be enclosed in the ``{`` and ``}`` characters, and are very heavily inspired by `pandoc's attributes <https://pandoc.org/MANUAL.html#extension-attributes>`_.

-Here is a typical metadata:
+Here is a typical set of attributes:

 .. code-block:: markdown